rickryan/translation-demo/Readme.md

 # Real-time Translation using Azure Speech, Translation and PubSub Services
 This application is a real-time translation and speech-to-text demo.
 It utilizes Azure services such as Web PubSub, Translator, Speech, and OpenAI to enable translation, transfer and summarization of spoken messages to a browser.
 The server can be started and accessed via API endpoints.
 The output is displayed on the endpoint index.html.
-Ausio input via a microphone may be accessed via a web app at speaker.html or running a local app, main.py.
+Audio input via a microphone may be accessed via a web app at speaker.html or running a local app, main.py.
 Additionally, there is a test mode available for recording and summarizing English text.

 ## Prerequisites